bugsnag/bugsnag-php/ARCHITECTURE.md

 The default callbacks are registered to the `pipeline` in the `setupCallbacks` function, along with customized callbacks to extract custom and user information from the framework to attach to the report.

 ### Listening for events
-The Laravel notifier uses the [Bugsnag-PSR-Logger](https://github.com/bugsnag/bugsnag-psr-logger) in order to automatically receive error and exception events from the Laravel framework, which is the Laravel prefered method instead of directly registering an `error-handler`.
+The Laravel notifier uses the [Bugsnag-PSR-Logger](https://github.com/bugsnag/bugsnag-psr-logger) in order to automatically receive error and exception events from the Laravel framework, which is the Laravel preferred method instead of directly registering an `error-handler`.

 The notifier wraps the PSR logger in a pair of classes, the `LaravelLogger` and `MultiLogger` for singular and multi-logging setups respectively.
 These are added to the framework by aliasing the frameworks PSR-logger interface and class to the `bugsnag.logger` class or `bugsnag.multi` classes depending on the users setup.
 This must be done manually within the `AppServiceProvider`.